amazon-archives/ask-sdk-frameworks-java/ask-sdk-mvc/README.md

 ### Argument Resolution

-A method's arguments are resolved automatically using Argument Resolvers, helping to reduce boiler-plate code and simplify unit testing.

-For example, the following `onHelp` method resolves the whole request's `HandlerInput` instance and then manually gets the `Request` and `AttributesManager` to fulfill the request.
+A method's arguments are resolved automatically using an `ArgumentResolver`, helping to reduce boilerplate code and simplify unit testing.
+For example, the following `onHelp` method resolves the whole request's `HandlerInput` and then manually gets the `Request` and `AttributesManager` to fulfill the request.

 ```java
 public Response onHelp(HandlerInput input) {